Lotte's Akito Takabe "It wasn't a good season," but "I gained something from it." His batting average since August is .337.

 "In my case, when I'm in good shape, I'm able to make contact with the first pitch and hit the ball to a good spot.
 I think it's good that I'm able to do this little by little."

-In May, he showed his characteristic aggressive batting style, hitting from early count, and improved his condition by hitting multiple hit in three consecutive games starting with the game against Softbank Hawks on the 4th.
-However, his good form did not last long, and he had not had multiple hit since the game Rakuten Eagles on the 7th in May.
+In May, he showed improved form, aggressively swinging at the ball early in the count, recording multiple hit in three consecutive games starting with the game against Softbank Hawks on the 4th.
+However, his good form did not last long, and he did not record multiple hit again after the game Rakuten Eagles on the 7th of May.

 "It's no good at all, but I have to do it, so I feel like I have to raise it."